Updated Feb 19, 2026

 Many apps now combine these models.
 For example, hybrid strategies are used by 61.7% of gaming apps and 39.4% of social apps.
 A typical approach might include a free version with ads, a mid-tier subscription to remove ads, and optional in-app purchases for users who want extra features or perks.

-The best monetization model depends on your app’s purpose, the behavior of your users, and the problem you’re solving.
-Don’t hesitate to experiment with different strategies to find the right fit.
-Tools like Adalo can help you test and refine your approach as you optimize your app’s revenue potential.
+The best monetization model depends on your app's purpose, the behavior of your users, and the problem you're solving.
+Don't hesitate to experiment with different strategies to find the right fit.
+Adalo's Magic Add feature lets you quickly add new monetization features by simply describing what you want—"add a premium subscription tier with exclusive content access"—making it easy to test and refine your approach.

 Step 3: Build Monetization Into Your App

-Now that you've chosen your monetization model in Step 2, it's time to bring it to life by integrating these features into your app using Adalo's tools.
+Now that you've chosen your monetization model in Step 2, it's time to bring it to life by integrating these features into your app.
 Setting up these components correctly from the start is key to ensuring everything runs smoothly.
 With Adalo's specialized components, you can easily add payment options and ads directly into your app.

 Connect Payment Gateways